 - 6 sprigs fresh dill

-- 1 grape leaf or leaf from a fruit tree (Optional)
+- 1 grape or other fruit tree leaf (Optional)

-- Crush 1 garlic clove (place clove under a wide chef’s knife blade and pound once until it cracks).
-Add to jar.
+- Crush 1 garlic clove and add to jar.

 - Add a few more sprigs of dill.

-- Add remaining cucumbers and last few dill sprigs.
+- Add remaining cucumbers, remaining garlic cloves and last few dill sprigs.

 - Place a lid that is almost the diameter of the container inside container.
 Make sure the veggies are as even as possible on the surface.

 - Add weight.
-Push contents down to get all the air bubbles trapped underneath the brine.
 Wrap with tea towel or cloth to keep dust and flies out, and secure with twist ties or a rubber band.

 - There may be surface mold that forms on top of the brine.
-Rest assured that as long as the contents are under the brine, your ferment is safe and the good critters are working.
-Simply remove weight and plastic lid, wipe or spoon out as much of the mold as you can, clean lid and weight with hot soapy water, dry thoroughly and add back to the jar.
+Rest assured that as long as the contents are under the brine, your ferment is safe.
+Simply remove weight and plastic lid, wipe or spoon out as much of the mold as you can, clean lid and weight with warm soapy water, dry thoroughly and add back to the jar.

 - How often you need to clean the surface depends on the season and temperature.
-Springtime in southern California, we usually clean ferments twice a week.
+Springtime in southern California, for example, I usually check and clean ferments once a week.

 - You may occasionally need to top off with more brine, depending on how much evaporates during the process.